Introducing electric bikes – fun and useful but still quite expensive. Or are they?

 The first answer is that they aren’t necessarily much more expensive.
 It all depends on what you are comparing them with.
 They are way cheaper than a motorbike or a car, for example, or even a high-end conventional bike.

 Why are electric bikes so expensive?
 Electric bikes have more associated costs than traditional bikes.
 These additional costs include making a battery, battery charger, motor controller, motor itself and other components.
 As they are electric, e-bikes also have the need for good waterproofing.

-That means worldwide, sales in some countries are still lower than normal bikes.
+That means worldwide, sales of electric bikes in some countries are still lower than those of normal bikes.
 This makes it harder for electric bike manufacturers to keep prices down.

 However, that is changing.
 In a few countries where cycling is very popular, like Holland, sales of electric bikes are now higher than conventional bikes.
 This will help bring their prices down.